kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 For this tree, for example, the bottom view could be `[0, 1, 3, 6, 8, 9]`.

 Given the root to a binary tree, return its bottom view.

+## Daily Coding Problem: Problem #860 [Hard]

+This problem was asked by Facebook.

+Implement regular expression matching with the following special characters:

+- `.` (period) which matches any single character
+- `*` (asterisk) which matches zero or more of the preceding element

+That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.

+For example, given the regular expression "ra." and the string "ray", your function should return true.
+The same regular expression on the string "raymond" should return false.

+Given the regular expression ".*at" and the string "chat", your function should return true.
+The same regular expression on the string "chats" should return false.